gleechi/gleechi.github.io/pages/0.10.1/unity/unity_get_started_objects.content.md

 ### Make an Object Interactable in a Few Seconds

-To make a GameObject interactable you simply add a [VG_Articulation](unity_component_vgarticulation.0.10.1.html) component to it.
+To make a GameObject {% include tooltip.html tooltip="VGInteractable" text="interactable" %} you simply add a [VG_Articulation](unity_component_vgarticulation.0.10.1.html) component to it.

 ### Conditions for Interactable Objects